allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ## A more maintainable approach

-I would like to share our approach to this problem with you.
+Let me share our approach to this problem.
 We have come up with a framework for building state machines in .NET with very little code that is maintainable and testable.
 State machines built with this framework serve a purpose of orchestrating a wide range of business and technical